-The study concluded that the scheme 'Mera Pani Meri Virasat' is proved helpful in crop diversification of paddy with maize'.
+The study concluded that the scheme 'Mera Pani Meri Virasat' is proved helpful in crop diversification of paddy with maize.
 Farmers showed that armyworm in maize deteriorate the quality of maize' which demote the crop diversification from paddy with maize.
-'The govt. assistance of Rs.7000/- per acre is less as compared to economic loss due to fall armyworm in maize'.
-The farmers preferred replacement of paddy with maize because of 'Maize is fully mechanized as compared to paddy (partially mechanized)' followed by 'leaching of nitrate and pesticides in paddy field resulted groundwater pollution.
-Farmers also preferred maize because of 'Less water requirement as compared to paddy'.
-'Maize crop is more suitable for livestock as being used green fodder for animal, easily decomposable, and can be used for mushroom production also'.
-The attitude of farmers towards diversification showed that 'MSP of maize crop should be increased and procurement may be ensured by the government'.
+'The government's govt. assistance of Rs.7000/- per acre is less, as compared to economic loss resulting from the invasion of due to fall armywormson in maize'.
+The farmers preferred the replacement of paddy with maize due to because of 'Maizebeing is fully mechanized, as compared to paddy (partially mechanized)' followed by 'leaching of nitrate and pesticides in paddy field resulting ined groundwater pollution.
+Farmers also preferred maize because of its'Less water requirement characteristics, as compared to paddy'.
+'Maize crop is more suitable for livestock as it is being used as green fodder for animals, easily decomposable, and can be used for mushroom production also'.
+The attitude of farmers towards diversification showed that 'MSP of maize crop should be increased and procurement may be ensured by the government-'.